Kenny & the Dragon

 by Tony DiTerlizzi (2008)

 There are different ways to tell a dragon story.
 Tony DiTerlizzi knows this.
 Looking for knights and armor and fair maidens?
 Fire-breathing and flying?
 Medieval tales of derring-do?
-Well Kenny & the Dragon has a little of this, but it is really about something else.
+Kenny & the Dragon has a little of this.
+But it is really about something else…

 It’s a story about friendship.
 Its about confounding expectations.
 And it’s about really, really liking crème brûlée.
 Seriously.

-Kenny & the Dragon – despite its lush, cute illustrations – is about a dragon who is in fact sophisticated, educated, cosmopolitan, even effete.
-What he is not is dangerous or threatening.
-(Although he is very, very witty.)
+Kenny & the Dragon, despite its whimsical illustrations, is about a dragon who is in fact sophisticated, educated, cosmopolitan, even effete.
+What he is not is dangerous or threatening, although he is quite witty.
 He is not what you’re expecting.

 And that’s the trick of Kenny & the Dragon.
-My intelligence is that kids (and families) warm to Grahame – that’s Grahame “like the cracker” – the dragon.
-They revel in his witty comebacks.
-In his taste in the world.
-(He likes painting.
-And sunsets.
-And playing chess.)
-And his sense of priorities.
-(He really, really likes crème brûlée.)
+Kids and families warm to Grahame the dragon – that’s Grahame “like the cracker.”
+They revel in his witty comebacks and his elite taste in the world.
+He likes painting, and sunsets, and playing chess, along with that crème brûlée.

 Grahame the Dragon is not the protagonist.
-That would be Kenny – the can-do rabbit – whose parents understand him – but who is often misunderstood by his community, his village, his town.
+That would be Kenny, the can-do rabbit, whose parents understand him but who is often misunderstood by his community.

-DiTerlizzi creates conflict as Kenny must scheme to try to protect Grahame from the town’s misunderstood conception of dragons. (“That devil scourge!”)
-The reader/listener is on the scheme because we know what Grahame is really like.
+DiTerlizzi creates conflict as Kenny must scheme to protect Grahame from the town’s misunderstood conception of dragons. (“That devil scourge!”)
+The reader/listener is a willing co-conspirator in the scheme because we know what Grahame is really like.

-Kenny and the Dragon is not the first story to center upon a young protagonist protecting a misunderstood character of another species or time.
-(Charlotte’s Web; The Indian in the Cupboard; The BFG; and The Cricket in Times Square come to mind.)
+Kenny & the Dragon is not the first story to center upon a young protagonist protecting a misunderstood character of another species or time.
+Charlotte’s Web, The Indian in the Cupboard, The BFG, and The Cricket in Times Square come to mind.

-But Kenny & the Dragon is like none of these books.
-It’s different in the way DiTerlizzi tells his story.
-And in the way Grahame confounds one’s understandings.
-That, surely, is why children like it.
-(I received a lot of “that’s a great book” as I carried it around during the month I was preparing these materials.)
+But Kenny & the Dragon is not like those books.
+It’s different in the way DiTerlizzi tells his story and in the way Grahame confounds preconceived notions.
+That, surely, is why children like it and want you to like it too.
+We received a lot of “that’s a great book” comments as we carried it around during the month we were preparing resource materials.

-I encourage families to discover Kenny and Grahame together.
-I encourage schools to teach their students about Beowulf and Grendel.
-(Grahame makes quite a few jokes about Beowulf – and there are many recent graphic novel adaptations of the medieval epic that can be consumed and understood by elementary school audiences.)
+We encourage families to discover Kenny and Grahame together.
+We encourage schools to teach their students about Beowulf and Grendel.
+Grahame makes quite a few jokes about Beowulf, and there are many recent graphic novel adaptations of the medieval epic ready for elementary school audiences.

-And I encourage every school to make – and enjoy – crème brûlée together.
+We also encourage every school to make crème brûlée together.
 (It’s the best way to get Grahame to come to your banquet…)